Anxiety and related disorders

 Depression is a growing problem, with up to 10 times more people suffering from the condition now than in 1945.4 As well as clinical depression, there are other forms, including:

 What can help?

-There are various options to help beat depression, from physical activity and online courses to psychological treatments and medication.
+There are various options to help treat depression, from physical activity and online courses to psychological treatments and medication.
 Talk therapies such as cognitive behavioural therapy, mindfulness and interpersonal therapy are all recommended by the National Institute of Health and Care Excellence (NICE).

 An eating disorder is a mental health problem that causes the sufferer to form an unhealthy relationship with food and eating habits.
 Examples of common eating disorders include:

 - binge eating disorder

 Beat also note statistics about recovery, with research suggesting that 46% of anorexia sufferers and 45% of bulimia sufferers fully recover.

 What can help?

 Depending on the nature of your eating disorder, various psychological treatments may be recommended.
-NICE advise cognitive behavioural therapy, cognitive analytical therapy, interpersonal therapy and/or family interventions.
+NICE advise cognitive behavioural therapy, cognitive analytic therapy, interpersonal therapy and/or family interventions.

 In the realm of mental health, the term 'personality' is used to describe the collection of traits we develop as we grow up, making each of us unique.
 For some people, parts of their personality develop differently and in a way that can make living with themselves and/or other people difficult.
 When this happens, it is typically called a personality disorder.

 Over the years, defining and diagnosis personality disorders has been difficult.
 A 2006 UK study however suggests that around one in 20 people have a personality disorder.5

 What can help?